AliYmn/conventional-commits-check/README.md

 - 🎨 Optionally adds context-specific emojis to the start of commit messages.
 - 🛑 Blocks commits that do not conform to the Conventional Commits standard.
 - 🔧 Allows for **custom commit types** and **custom emojis** via configuration.
+- 🔄 **Auto-Merge Commit Handling**: Automatically formats auto-merge commit messages to follow a consistent style.

+## 🔄 Auto-Merge Commit Handling

+The `conventional-commits-check` tool includes functionality to handle auto-merge commit messages.
+When a commit message matches the pattern "Merge branch '...' into '...'", it is automatically reformatted to a more consistent style, such as "merge: branch '...' into '...'".
+If emojis are enabled, a 🎉 emoji is prepended to the message.
+This feature ensures that even auto-generated commit messages maintain a clean and readable format.

 ## 🔧 Customization